gotev/android-upload-service/README.md

     }
 }
 ```
+and now you're ready to use the library!

 ## How to test upload
 You have the following choices:
 * Use your own server which handles HTTP/Multipart uploads
 * Use one of the server implementations provided in the examples (read below)
-* Use the excellent http://www.posttestserver.com/ (bear in mind that the data you post there is public!)
+* Use the excellent http://www.posttestserver.com/ (bear in mind that the data you post there is public!) for HTTP Multipart

 ## Examples <a name="examples"></a>
 In the <b>examples</b> folder you will find: